ELLI-E/RedQSOYoRiS/README.md

 # RedQSOYoRiS
-Ellie Saga's YoRiS project, testing the limitations of image decomposition using ground-based telescopes in preparation for LSST.
+Ellie Saga's YoRiS project, testing the limitations of image decomposition and agreement with spectral decomposition methods.
+In this project we compare the results of both independent methods to test their accuracy

 Included is the environment .yml file for recreating the environment used to run this code.
 A full list of packages is available in dependencies.txt